arbal/awesome-stars/README.md

 - [mit-acl/cadrl_ros](https://github.com/mit-acl/cadrl_ros) - ROS package for dynamic obstacle avoidance for ground robots trained with deep RL
 - [lbeaucourt/Object-detection](https://github.com/lbeaucourt/Object-detection) - Object detection project for real-time (webcam) and offline (video processing) application.
 - [damianmoore/photonix](https://github.com/damianmoore/photonix) - This is a new web-based photo management application.
 Run it on your home server and it will let you find the right photo from your collection on any device.
 Smart filtering is made possible by object recognition, location awareness, color analysis and other ML algorithms.
-- [SharpAI/DeepCamera](https://github.com/SharpAI/DeepCamera) - Open source face recognition on Raspberry Pi.
-SharpAI is open source stack for machine learning engineering with private deployment and AutoML for edge computing.
-DeepCamera is application of SharpAI designed for connecting computer vision model to surveillance camera.
-Developers can run same code on Raspberry Pi/Android/PC/AWS to boost your AI production development.
+- [SharpAI/DeepCamera](https://github.com/SharpAI/DeepCamera) - Open Source Object Detection/Face Recognition on AIoT devices.
 - [BMW-InnovationLab/BMW-TensorFlow-Training-GUI](https://github.com/BMW-InnovationLab/BMW-TensorFlow-Training-GUI) - This repository allows you to get started with a gui based training a State-of-the-art Deep Learning model with little to no configuration needed!
 NoCode training with TensorFlow has never been so easy.
 - [idealo/image-quality-assessment](https://github.com/idealo/image-quality-assessment) - Convolutional Neural Networks to predict the aesthetic and technical quality of images.
 - [Delta-ML/delta](https://github.com/Delta-ML/delta) - DELTA is a deep learning based natural language and speech processing platform.